- This event has passed.

-Thailand’s most beautiful and beguiling festival, Loy Krathong is enormously popular with Thais and visitors alike.
+Thailand’s most beautiful and beguiling festivals, Loy Krathong and Yi Peng are enormously popular with Thais and visitors alike.
 Thousands of little candle lights and flowers drift down waterways on small floats called krathong.
-At the same time the north of the country also sees its nightly heavens illuminated when countless candle-lit paper lanterns are released into the sky during Yi Peng.
+At the same time the north of the country also sees its nightly heavens illuminated when countless candle-lit paper lanterns are released into the sky.

 Even though this is not an official holiday in the Thai kingdom, the festivities span out over three days during full moon on the Thai calendar’s twelfth lunar month, resulting in a slight change of date every year.